 - Place yams in skillet and then cover with the two sugars, butter and water.

-- Cook on low heat until the yams are tender and the liquid has become thick, about 1 hour.
+- Cook, uncovered, on low heat until the yams are tender and the liquid has become thick, about 1 hour, basting and stirring occasionally.